shuozhixu/academicwriting/README.md

 ## Figures

+Every figure should be accompanied by a caption, which appears below the graphic.

 Say that you are writing a paper A for journal B and you want to use a figure that is modified or taken directly from a paper C in journal D. You should cite paper C and add a few words such as `Reproduced with permission from Ref.
 [C]`.
 Refer to the published work or instructions in journal B for the exact words.
 In addition, obtain the permission from the copyrights holder of that figure, which is mostly like the publisher of journal D, to reuse the figure.
 Here are [guidelines from Elsevier](https://www.elsevier.com/about/policies/copyright/permissions).
 Other publishers have their own guidelines.

 There may be some scenarios in which you do not need to obtain permission.
 For example, the image or figure has been substantially modified.
 In this case, you still need to cite journal D. However, if you use a TEM or SEM image or photo, you need to obtain permission from the copyrights holder even if you add in the caption that the image has been modified.

+## Tables

+Like figures, every table should be accompanied by a caption too.
+But unlike figures, the caption appears above, not below, the tabulated content.

+In most journals, vertical lines are not allowed in a table, neither are most horizontal lines.
+Again, refer to recent papers in the journal and/or its instruction.

 ## Reference list